-Table 7 - Leases, Licences and other estates
+Table 8 - Leases, Licences and other estates

-Type of Arrangement Authorised Land and Facilities covered Purposes for which long term leasing/licensing will be granted Licence or lease Sportsground Any lease or licence proposal will be individually assessed and considered, including the community benefit, compatibility with this Plan of Management and Council's goals and objectives in its Community Strategic Plan and Delivery Program and the capacity of the land area to support the activity.
-Sympathetic, compatible uses include: Sporting and recreational purposes, including team sports, fitness activities and games Clubhouse, kiosk, café and refreshment purposes Use of lawns or similar facilities Other Estates Sportsground This Plan of Management allows Council to grant 'an estate' over community land for the provision of public utilities and works associated with or ancillary to public utilities in accordance with the Local Government Act 1993.
+Type of Arrangement Authorised Land and Facilities covered Purposes for which long term leasing/licensing will be granted Licence or lease Park/ Sportsground Any lease or licence proposal will be individually assessed and considered, including the community benefit, compatibility with this Plan of Management and Council's goals and objectives in its Community Strategic Plan and Delivery Program and the capacity of the land area to support the activity.
+Sympathetic, compatible uses include: • sporting and recreational purposes, including team sports, fitness activities and games • kiosk, café and refreshment purposes • use of court or similar facilities • community and social activities Other Estates Park/ Sportsground This Plan of Management allows Council to grant 'an estate' over community land for the provision of public utilities and works associated with or ancillary to public utilities in accordance with the Local Government Act 1993.
 Estates may also be granted across community land that is not affected by endangered communities for the provision of pipes, conduits, or other connections under the surface of the ground for the connection of premises adjoining the community land to a facility of the Council or other public utility provider that is situated on community land.

 The grant of a lease or licence is an important step in using community land, but there may be other requirements relevant to any proposed use.
-For example, the refurbishment of a clubhouse may also require development consent under the Environmental Planning and Assessment Act 1979.
+For example, the refurbishment of a kiosk may also require development consent under the Environmental Planning and Assessment Act 1979.
 Any interested person should check carefully to make sure they are aware of all relevant requirements.